Quick Summary

 What if my flight into Heathrow is delayed?

 Your driver monitors your flight in real time using live tracking systems and adjusts the pickup time automatically — there is no extra charge for flight delays.
 Upon landing, your TfL-licensed driver will be waiting inside the arrivals hall at your specific Heathrow terminal (2, 3, 4, or 5) with a name board showing your name.
-All airport pickups include 30 minutes of complimentary waiting time from the actual landing time, giving you ample time to clear customs, collect baggage, and make your way through the terminal.
+All Heathrow airport pickups include 60 minutes of complimentary waiting time from the actual landing time, giving you ample time to clear customs, collect baggage, and make your way through the terminal — particularly valuable on long-haul arrivals where immigration queues can be substantial.

 Can the driver make a stop on the way to Manchester?